 The Governing Body at Ercall Wood is made up of volunteers from different walks of life who represent different stakeholders of the school such as parents, staff and community members.
 We meet regularly both as a whole group and through smaller committees which are responsible for specific areas of governance.
 In July each year we meet specifically to review our own performance and impact over the previous twelve months.
 The outcome of the self review forms the basis of our report to you, considering our actions, our impact on the school and how our governance meets the requirements of Ofsted guidance.
 We visit school regularly to meet staff and pupils.
+Parents are able to contact Governors if they feel they need to do so.

 Three committees currently meet regularly.
 They are: